orbisat-oeiras/backend/README.md

 ## Project structure

-- Controllers: classes derived from `ControlerBase`, implementing API endpoints
+- Controllers: classes derived from `ControllerBase`, implementing API endpoints
   - `ServerEventsController`: responsible for opening an SSE channel and sending tagged data to the client.
 Provides the following endpoint for subscribing to SSE: `api/sse`.
 All data sent will be collected from objects marked with `EventFinalizerAttribute`, which will be automatically registered at startup.
 - Models: classes defining data models for the app to work with
   - `GPSCoords`: represents GPS coordinates (latitude, longitude, altitude)